DMX: Early life

 Earl Simmons was born on December 18, 1970, in Mount Vernon, New York.
 He was the son of 19-year-old Arnett Simmons and 18-year-old Joe Barker.
-Simmons was the middle child of the family; his mother had given birth to a daughter, Bonita, two years prior, and later gave birth to a second daughter, Shayla, and two stillborn sons.
+Simmons was the middle child of the family; his mother had given birth to a daughter two years prior, later gave birth to a second daughter, and two stillborn sons.
 His father, Barker, painted watercolor paintings of street scenes to sell at local fairs, having moved to Philadelphia to fulfill his career.

-In his childhood years, Simmons first suffered from physical violence at the hands of his mother and was diagnosed with bronchial asthma.
+In his childhood years, Simmons first experienced physical violence from his mother, and was diagnosed with bronchial asthma.
 He was raised as a Jehovah's Witness.
 He disassociated himself from the spirituality after he was injured in an accident by a driver.
-At the age of five, his mother sent him to live with relatives in Yonkers' School Street housing apartments.
+At the age of five, his mother sent him to live with relatives in Yonkers' School Street housing apartments in the Nodine Hill neighborhood.
 After suffering from his mother's abuse, he was expelled from a middle school at the age of ten, having been sent to a group home.
 He then returned to Yonkers at age fifteen, sleeping in empty storage bins and befriending stray dogs.
 Due to poor grades at Yonkers Middle High School, Simmons was unable to finish his track and field team schedule.
 Broke, he robbed several students to find food and clothing for himself, as well as a leather collar and harness for his pet dog.
 He then began carjacking.